Get Involved Today

 Plays a crucial role in our band by providing rhythm, tempo, and energy to our performances, parades, and other events.
 Learn to play the drums and be a part of a team.

-Future Business Leaders of America - Ms. Velasquez, B9
+Future Business Leaders of America - Ms. Velasquez - Room B9

 Future Business Leaders of America (FBLA) is a national career and technical student organization dedicated to preparing students for careers in business and business-related fields.
 Develop leadership skills and build confidence.